Christianity in the 6th century: Irish missionaries

 Although Ireland had never been part of the Roman Empire, Christianity had come there and developed, largely independently from Celtic Christianity.
 Christianity spread from Roman Britain to Ireland, especially aided by the missionary activity of Saint Patrick.
 Patrick had been captured into slavery in Ireland, and following his escape and later consecration as bishop, he returned to the isle to bring them the Gospel.

 The Irish monks had developed a concept of peregrinatio.
 This essentially meant that a monk would leave the monastery and his Christian country to proselytize among the heathens, as self-chosen punishment for his sins.
 Soon, Irish missionaries such as Columba and Columbanus spread this Christianity, with its distinctively Irish features, to Scotland and the continent.
 From 590 onwards Irish missionaries were active in Gaul, Scotland, Wales and England.

 Anglo-Saxon Britain

 Although southern Britain had been a Roman province, in 407 the imperial legions left the isle, and the Roman elite followed.
-Some time later that century, various barbarian tribes went from raiding and pillaging the island to settling and invading.
-These tribes are referred to as the "Anglo-Saxons", predecessors of the English.
-They were entirely pagan, having never been part of the empire, and although they experienced Christian influence from the surrounding peoples, they were converted by the mission of St. Augustine sent by Pope Gregory I.
+Some time later that century, various tribes went from raiding and pillaging the island to settling and invading.
+These included the Germanic migrants grouped as Anglo-Saxons.
+They were pagan, having never been part of the empire, and although they experienced Christian influence from the surrounding peoples, they began adopting Christianity at an institutional level after the mission of St. Augustine sent to Kent by Pope Gregory I in 597.

+Visigothic Spain

+In the early 500s, the center of Visigothic rule shifted from Barcelona (on the coast in the northeast of Spain) inland to Toledo.
+The Germanic king of the Visigoths from 549 was Agila, whose rule was limited to his fellow Visigoths while many others he considered to be his subjects continued to see themselves as belonging to Imperial Rome, represented by Constantinople.
+In 551 a usurper, Athanagild, invited help from Constantinople's Emperor Justinian I, and in 554 Athanagild was crowned king.
+He recognized Justinian's rule in the far south of Spain, a rule that was short lived.

+Athanagild died peacefully in 567 followed by the usual successor conflict.
+His brother, Liuvigild, won the contest, and he copied some of the pomp and ceremony of Byzantine rule.
+Liuvigild conquered the Suevi kingdom, and in the south he took the city of Merida, in Lusitania, away from the Catholic bishop and demanded that his trinity-believing subjects convert to the branch of Christianity to which the Visigoths were adhering: Arianism.